-Analyse the full environmental impact of a single product

-From raw material acquisition to production, use and disposal relate to only a few aspects of the process of production or of the product itself.
+Moreover, eco-labelling schemes tend to be based on life-cycle analysis, i.e. the consideration of the environmental effects of a product from its production to its final disposal.
+In practice, life-cycle analysis is not easy to conduct, and eco-labels are frequently based on criteria that relate to only a few aspects of the process of production or of the product itself.
 The proliferation of eco-labelling schemes could confuse consumers (i.e. prevent them from being able to recognize or trust any particular label), and could make it difficult for exporters to meet the many different criteria on which they are based (particularly when they target the same products).